nightgryphon/WriteableIniFile/README.md

     Constructor. file should be the opened File.

   **`bool setBuffer(char * buf, size_t asize, bool check_buf = true);`**\
     set processing buffer.
-Should be enough to accept any single line from this file
+Should be large enough to accept any single line from file

   **`bool inLineComments;`**\
     Set to 'false' to disable inline comments.
 Default 'true'